Codecademy/docs/content/general/concepts/ruby-on-rails/ruby-on-rails.md

 ---
 Title: 'Ruby on Rails'
-Description: 'Ruby on Rails is an open-source Ruby framework used for building web applications.'
+Description: 'Ruby on Rails is an open-source, server-side Ruby framework used for building web applications.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'